ionutbalosin/jvm-energy-consumption/README.md

    <application_runner_path>
 ```

-The unit of energy reported by RAPL is **Joule** (symbol: J).
+The unit of energy reported by this command is **Joule** (symbol J).

-A **watt-second** (symbol W s or W⋅s) is a derived unit of energy equivalent to the Joule.
+Analogous, a **watt-second** (symbol W s or W⋅s) is a derived unit of energy equivalent to the Joule.
 The watt-second is the energy equivalent to the power of one watt sustained for one second.
-While the watt-second is equivalent to the Joule in both units and meaning (e.g., 1 W⋅s = 1 J), I favor the term "watt-second" instead of "Joule", which is, in general, easier to understand (and correlate with real-life examples) when speaking about the power consumption.
+While the watt-second is equivalent to the Joule in both units and meaning (e.g., 1 W⋅s = 1 J), I favor using the term "watt-second" instead of "Joule", which is, in general, easier to understand (and correlate with real-life examples) when speaking about the power consumption.

-The RAPL reports the total energy of a host machine (including any other running applications).
-Therefore, minimize the load on the target machine and run only the application in charge.
-In addition, a baseline of the entire system (i.e., in idle state) must be measured.
+**Note:** In general, the overhead introduced by `perf` is relatively low, especially when using hardware performance counters.
+The impact on system performance is typically considered acceptable for most profiling and performance analysis tasks.

 #### Load Test System Architecture